Bowdoin College Catalogue and Academic Handbook

 Previous terms offered: Spring 2022.

-FRS 3219 (c) French Caribbean Intellectual Thought
+FRS 3219 (c, DPI, IP) French Caribbean Intellectual Thought

 Non-Standard Rotation.
 Enrollment limit: 16.